redhat-developer/openshift-web-console-customizations/README.md

-# openshift-web-console-templates
+# openshift-web-console-customizations

-A collection of [customized templates](https://docs.openshift.com/container-platform/4.5/web_console/customizing-the-web-console.html) for the OpenShift Web Console
+A collection of [customizations](https://docs.openshift.com/container-platform/4.5/web_console/customizing-the-web-console.html) for the OpenShift Web Console